sindhumailme19/ELMO_QA_TEST2/README.md

 Steps to Run:
 1. Clone the code from the repository - https://github.com/sindhumailme19/ELMO_QA_TEST2.git
-2. Make sure that Java 8, Maven, Gitand Eclipse installed in your system
+2. Make sure that Java 8, Maven, Git and Eclipse installed in your system

 Project Details:
 * Developed this project using TestNG and Java framework